 The Community Action Group (CAG) Project is a pioneering model of supporting, measuring, empowering and connecting grassroots environmental initiatives.
 CAGs are offered small pots of funding, insurance coverage, advice with engaging their communities and day-to-day personal bespoke support.
 The Oxfordshire CAG project has been delivered and managed since its inception in 2001 by Resource Futures and continues to be a partnership between Oxfordshire County Council and the five Oxfordshire District Councils.
 The Oxfordshire network consists of over 60 unique groups taking action on waste, energy, food, transport, biodiversity and social inequality.
 The CAG network is now the largest of its kind in the UK and regularly reports on good practice to national organisations such as WRAP, as well as National Government and has its own website www.cagoxfordshire.org.uk

-Community RePaint is a UK wide network of schemes that collect unwanted surplus and leftover paint, diverting it from the waste stream and redistributing it to individuals, families and communities in social need.
+Community RePaint is a UK wide network of schemes that collect reusable, leftover paint, diverting it from the waste stream and redistributing it to individuals, families and communities in social need.
 The network, managed by Resource Futures, has been sponsored by AkzoNobel Decorative Paints UK, since 1993.
 There is an estimated 50 million litres of paint which remain unused annually.
 As managers of the network, Resource Futures offers support to community projects, local authorities and waste management companies.
-The project celebrated its 20th Anniversary in 2013 and has its own dedicated website http://www.communityrepaint.org.uk.
+The project celebrates its 25 year Anniversary in 2018 and has its own dedicated website www.communityrepaint.org.uk.